Albert Joseph Moore: Life

 His early works shows the influence of Ruskin.
 In 1859 he was in France with the architect William Eden Nesfield.
-In 1861, he made a new venture with two sacred subjects, The Mother of Sisera looked out of a Window (Tullie House Museum and Art Gallery, Carlisle) and Elijah running to Jezreel before Ahab's Chariot (Private collection, Canada).
+In 1861, he made a new venture with two sacred subjects, The Mother of Sisera looked out of a Window (Tullie House Museum and Art Gallery, Carlisle) and Elijah running to Jezreel before Ahab's Chariot (National Gallery of Canada, Ottawa).
 Meanwhile, Moore had given signs of the remarkable skill which he afterwards displayed as a decorative artist.
 The 1860s saw Moore designing tiles, wallpaper and stained glass for Morris, Marshall, Faulkner and Co., and working as an ecclesiastic and domestic mural painter.
 During this period his works began to take on a markedly neo-classical character, Moore making an extensive study of antique sculpture, particularly the Elgin marbles in the British Museum.
 His concern for decorative, color harmonies became apparent in his paintings of the mid-1860s onwards.
 His works, typically single female figures with formalized proportions, neo-classical drapery and floral accessories, established a major strand of the Aesthetic Movement.